prushh/australia-next-day-rain-prediction/README.md

 #### MapReduce implementation
 Our implementation of the Random Forest classification algorithm relies on our implementation of the Decision Tree, which, can utilize the **Map Reduce paradigm** for the calculation of the impurity measure.

-### Gradient Boosting
-The **Gradient Boosting** algorithm works by combining multiple weak learners  to form a strong learner.

-At each iteration, the algorithm computes the negative gradients of the current predictions using the Mean Squared Error loss function, and trains a new Decision Tree on the residuals of the current predictions.
-The new tree is then added to the ensemble, and the weights of the data points are updated based on the predictions of the current ensemble.

-#### MapReduce implementation
-Our implementation of the Gradient Boosting classification algorithm relies on our implementation of the Decision Tree, which, can utilize the **Map Reduce paradigm** for the calculation of the impurity measure.

 ### KNN
 The **KNN** algorithm classifies new data points by calculating the distance between it and all the data points in the training set.